MENU

 Major trees found in Karuizawa

-Natural larch forest
+Natural larch forests

 Quercus crispula and Quercus crispula forests